General Chemistry · Unit 02

 • Notice that a sample can look like one thing to your eye and still be a mixture at the particle level.

-The table below shows four alloys by component and use — all are homogeneous mixtures, not pure elements.
+Alloys are a common trap — they look like a pure metal but they are not.
+The table below shows four alloys by component and use.
+All are homogeneous mixtures, not pure elements.

 AlloyComponentsCommon Use

-BrassCu + ZnMusical instruments, plumbing
+BrassCu+ZnMusical instruments, plumbing

-BronzeCu + SnStatues, bearings, coins
+BronzeCu+SnStatues, bearings, coins

 2.5 Quick Classification Reference You Can Actually Use